Second Serve

 Marcin Bieniek explains how to approach and play the second serve.

-Many players have a problem with the second serve, especially when faced with a pressure situation.
-The reaction to the pressure is often a defensive one with the focus not to make an error with the second serve and "just get it in".
+Many players have a problem with the second serve, especially when faced with pressure.
+Their reaction to the pressure is often defensive, with the focus on not making an error with the second serve and "just getting it in."
 Unfortunately, many second serves are not in because of this focus.

 We play to improve ourselves by working on and achieving our tactical goals.
-But what tactics do we have by thinking only about "just get it in"?
+But what tactics do we have when thinking only about "just get it in"?

-If we want to make our goals attainable, we must know where to put our second serve, and it must be an aggressive one.
+If we want to make our goals attainable, we must know where to put our second serve, which must be aggressive.

-I decided to change something, and I focused on "go for it" on the second serve.
-It does not mean I started to blast the second serve with 100% risk, but I put all my energy and speed into developing spin and kick from the serve.
+I decided to change something, and I focused on "going for it" on the second serve.
+This does not mean I started blasting the second serve with 100% risk, but I put all my energy and speed into developing spin and kick from the serve.

 Players think that the "slower you serve, the more control you have, " but not the case.
 Spin makes you an excellent second server and the more spin you get, the better the serve you have.